If you complain about the conditions or practices at a food premises, we’ll investigate. We’ll visit or contact the business to discuss the problem.

 - Minor points of unsatisfactory cleanliness outside of food preparation areas, such as dirty cutlery or tables

 - Food not being served at the correct temperature

 - Staff not wearing gloves or hats – these are not required as long as hands are clean and hair is tied back

-If after reading this you want to report a problem with a food premises, do so on the Food Standards Agency website – they will pass it on to us.
+If after reading this you want to report a problem with a food premises, you can do so online:

 Provide as much detail as you can, including your name and contact details, the name and location of the business, and the date and time you witnessed the problem.